Eve Brodlique Summers

+Eve Brodlique Summers (née, Brodlique; 1867 – 10 October 1949), known by her pen names Willice Wharton, Peg Woffington and Evelyn, was a British-born Canadian-American author and journalist.
+One of the best-known newspaper women in North America, she built up a national reputation with her rhymes and stories and worked in a variety of positions at papers including the Chicago Post and Chicago Times-Herald.

 Early life and education

 Eve (sometimes, "Eva") Hadday Brodlique was born in Cornwall, England, 1867.
 Her parents were Frederick Cornish Brodlique, and Elizabeth Hadday (or Haddy).
 There was one sibling, a sister, Clara Elizabeth Brodlique.
 Jean Blewett was Brodlique's cousin.
 The family emigrated to London, Ontario when Eve was young.

 Brodlique was educated in Canada, England, and the United States.

 Career

 Her professional career began while she was yet a school girl at her home in London, Ontario, from which place she sent occasional specials to the Toronto papers.
 Beginning when she was 17 years old, and using the pen name, "Willice Wharton", Brodlique was the special representative for the London Advertiser at the House of Commons at Ottawa, being the first and the only woman who did regular telegraphic political work from the Dominion Parliament.
 This work in the press gallery lasted for three sessions.
-Although holding decided political opinions of her own, she made unbiased reports, and was equally poular with the representatives of both parties.
+Although holding decided political opinions of her own, she made unbiased reports, and was equally popular with the representatives of both parties.

 When Brodlique thought about transferring her activities to the United States, she thought that New York City would be the place to continue her journalism career, but an opportunity came to travel with a friend to Chicago, and she took it.
 Brodlique arrived in Chicago in 1894, and started studying at the University of Chicago.
 Two years later, she became a writer at the Chicago Times-Herald, becoming its women's department editor, a post she held for a number of years.
 At the same time, she was writing for the Chicago Evening Post.
 In 1897, she represented the Chicago Times-Herald at the Diamond Jubilee of Queen Victoria in London, England.
 She was also a contributor to the Cosmopolitan, Munsey's, Frank Leslie's, and McClure's.